What are the types of credentials?

 What are my chances of being accepted into the credential program?

 Each application is carefully considered – we are eager to accept highly qualified credential candidates.
-Priority is given to complete applications, especially with regard to the exams.
+Priority is given to complete applications, especially with regard to the exams, prerequisite courses, GPA, and Certificate of Clearance.
 Standards for admission as well as comparative strengths and weaknesses of candidates are evaluated.
 Many factors are weighed, and of course the number of applicants versus the number of available openings will affect the outcome.

-For more detailed information about this process and help in planning your own individual career possibilities, call 530-898-6421 to speak with a pre-program adviser.
-Plan to discuss application matters with an advisor at least four weeks before applications are due.
+For more detailed information about this process and help in planning your own individual career possibilities, call 530-898-6421 or email email@example.com to discuss your options with a pre-program advisor.
+Plan to discuss application matters with an advisor at least one semester before applications are due.

 What is the application review process?

-Credential applications must be submitted by the deadline: March 1 or October 1.
+Credential applications must be submitted by the deadline: March 1 for fall admission or October 1 for spring admission.
 Each application is checked for completeness and a student file is created.
 An acknowledgement email is sent to each applicant, at which time applicants must sign up for an interview with program faculty.
 Once interviews are complete the applicant files are forwarded to program faculty for evaluation.
 The program coordinator collects the files and evaluations and determines admittance status for each applicant.
 Notification is sent to each candidate regarding acceptance or non-acceptance and follow-up procedures.
 The process usually takes 4-6 weeks.

 Can I apply if I have not taken and/or passed the required exams?